 Every discussion about retirement must include a talk about health insurance.
 It stops dreams of early retirement in their tracks.
 You don’t have to let that happen.
 Planning early, expecting nothing from your employer, and saving more can help you get to retirement faster.

-Another important point is that you may not be able to retire on your terms.
+Another critical point is that you may not be able to retire on your terms.
 I tell my clients to prepare for it.
-If you think it’s possible (and when is that not a possibility?), build that into your savings plan.
+If you think it’s possible (and when is that not possible?), build that into your savings plan.
 You must always prepare for the unexpected.

 All is not lost